oroinc/documentation/admin_guide/user_management/user_management_bu.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

-  "**Name**","The name used to refer to the business unit in the UI.
+  "**Name**","The name used to refer to the business unit on the interface.
 This is the only mandatory field."
-  "**Parent Business Unit**","Define the business unit to which this business unit belongs (a level higher in the administrative hierarchy), if applicable."
+  "**Parent Business Unit**","Define the business unit to which this business unit belongs (a level higher in the administrative hierarchy)."
   "**Phone**

   **Website**